-During our visit we learned that a number of shops will filet and prepare crab and shellfish they sell and pack it in ice for you so that visitors can also have their purchases shipped or take it with them back to their hotel to enjoy.
+During our visit, we learned that many shops will filet and prepare crab and shellfish they sell and pack them in ice for you so that visitors can also have their purchases shipped or take them with them back to their hotel to enjoy.
 It makes traveling that much more enjoyable.

 * All prices quoted in the article include tax

 *Prices and options mentioned are subject to change.